 - 1. Proof of date of Birth Birth Certificate - 2.
-If child born in another country Proof of NZ Residency (Visa) - 3.
-Proof of Immunisation for 5 years olds
+Proof of address - 3.
+If the child was born in another country Proof of NZ Residency (Visa) - 4.
+Proof of Immunisation for 5-year-olds

-Parents and New Entrants are able to visit the school on a set day each week from 10 am until 12 for pre-school visits for the three weeks prior to beginning school.
+Parents and New Entrants are able to visit the school on a set day each week from 10am until 12 for preschool visits for the three weeks prior to beginning school.
 This will be discussed at the time of enrolment.